 You wake up one morning and hear your pup coughing and wheezing.
-Your first instinct may be to panic, but in many cases, wheezing may be the result of treatable conditions such as allergies or a bacterial infection.
+Your first instinct may be to panic, but in many cases, wheezing may only be the result of seasonal allergies or bacteria.

 Wheezing is a condition that affects the respiratory tract and causes symptoms that include nasal discharge, coughing, whistling, and difficulty breathing.
 It’s prevalent among certain dog breeds but can occur in all dogs.
-In this article, we’ll go over the main causes of dog wheezing and show you how you can treat and prevent the condition.
+In this article, we’ll go over the main causes of dog wheezing and show you how you can deal with it.

 What Are the Common Causes of Dog Wheezing?

 Dog wheezing can be caused by a variety of factors.
-Some dogs wheeze because of underlying health conditions such as heart disease or weight gain.
+Some dogs wheeze because of poor health or weight gain.
 Others experience wheezing when they inhale part of a toy or snag a bone out of the trash.
-In other cases, wheezing may be caused by a birth defect or an infectious disease.
 Here, we’ll show you the common causes of dog wheezing.

 Dogs can suffer from seasonal allergies due to grass, pollen, and dust mites just like humans.
-These allergies can cause an allergic reaction where the throat and lungs become inflamed.
+These allergies can cause irritation to the throat and lungs.
 This can make breathing more difficult, resulting in wheezing or a whistling sound.
-Dogs who suffer from seasonal allergies may only show symptoms certain times of the year, while others may develop allergic reactions year-round.
-Severe allergies may result in asthma attacks and other respiratory system issues.
+Dogs who suffer from seasonal allergies may only show symptoms certain times of the year, while others may have them year-round.

 Obstruction From a Foreign Body